slee502/Biodiversity_in_Parks/README.md

 - pandas==1.5.3

 ### INSTALLATION
-- Clone the repository.
+- Open a terminal and clone the repository.
 - Install the necessary dependencies by running the following command: ```pip install -r requirements.txt```.

 ## USAGE
 **Run in Jupyter Notebook**
+- In a terminal, navigate to the directory that contains the cloned files.
-- Launch Jupyter Notebook by running the following: ```jupyter notebook```.
+- Launch Jupyter Notebook by typing ```jupyter notebook```.
-- Open Bioodiversity_Project.ipynb.
+- In the Jupyter Notebook environment, click on Biodiversity_Project.ipynb.
-- Click Cell tab and then Run All.
+- Click "Kernel" in the top menu bar and select "Restart and Run All."

+**Run in Python**
+- Open the saved repository in your IDE or terminal.
+- Run the Biodiversity_Project.py file.
+-